Rationalizing Path-Independent Choice Rules: Proof of claims in Section

-The if direction is a special case of Theorem 2 of \citet{hakoyeyo2022}.
-We prove the only-if direction.
+In this section, we provide an alternative proof of the only-if direction of Theorem \ref{thm1}.
 Let $\cf$ be a choice rule that satisfies path independence.
-Then it also satisfies the irrelevance of rejected contracts and the substitutes condition (Proposition \ref{prop1}).
+Then it also satisfies irrelevance of rejected contracts and the substitutes condition (Proposition \ref{prop1}).

 We proceed in three steps.
 In Section \ref{ftilde-derivation}, we construct a utility function $\tilde u$.
 In Section \ref{ftilde-represent}, we prove that $\tilde u$ rationalizes $C$.
 In Section \ref{ftilde-ordinal}, we prove that $\tilde u$ satisfies ordinal concavity.